 Lockers are assigned.
 Students are asked to keep their lockers neat.
-Lockers are school property and are subject to school inspection.
-Student lockers are inspected on a regular basis.
-If you wish to bring your own lock, a key or combination must be given to the principal for the lock.
+Lockers are school property and are subject to school inspection and/or search.
+Random locker searches will be conducted.
+If students bring a lock, a key or combination must be given to the administration.